Skip to main content

 Prevent devastating cybersecurity incidents with Ekran System

 • Complete monitoring of all user actions – Get full visibility into the activity of your regular and privileged users with detailed searchable video records.
 Use rich filtering options and a comfortable YouTube-like player to review and investigate specific events.
-Ensure remote desktop monitoring.

-• Third-party vendor monitoring – Implement continuous monitoring of any SSH and RDP sessions initiated by your subcontractors.
+• Third-party vendor monitoring – Enable continuous monitoring of any SSH and RDP sessions initiated by your subcontractors.
 Depending on your needs, you can focus on sessions started by selected users or monitor all user sessions.

 Share: